Major water projects

 The upgrade will increase the plant’s capacity to process wastewater from our growing community, improve its environmental performance, and reduce operating costs for Council and customers.

-A 1000kw solar array is now operating to help power treatment operations and reduce Council’s carbon footprint.
+A 1000 kilowatt solar array is now operating to help power treatment operations and reduce Council’s carbon footprint.
 The array includes around 3,000 solar panels.

 The existing pump station at the WWTP has been upgraded with new pumps, valves and pipework to manage incoming wastewater flows more efficiently and enhance safety for operators.